-As you delve further into your research, and get lost in one rabbit hole after the next, you start to lose your nerve.
+As you get lost in one rabbit hole after the next, you start to lose your nerve.
 You realize the penalties for not timely filing (or ever filing these forms) can be intense.

 Compounding the issue and stress-levels, are the scores of fear-mongers, scaremongers, and inexperienced counsel writing gibberish about what may happen to you.

 - Are you automatically going to jail for five years?
 No.

 - Are you automatically getting hit with a 100% percent willful penalty?
 No.